-The amount of federal aid a student earned, in their payment period, is determined on a pro rata basis (for example: if student completes 30% of their payment period, they earn 30% of the assistance they were originally scheduled to receive).
-Students who withdraw prior to completing 60% of the payment period will have their financial aid prorated and unearned funds returned.
+The amount of federal aid a student earns, in their 17-week payment period, is determined on a pro rata basis (for example: if you complete 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive).
+Students who withdraw prior to completing 60% of the payment period will have a Return of Title IV fund calculation performed to determine the amount of unearned funds, that will be returned to the appropriate Title IV program.
 After the 60% point, the student is deemed to have earned 100% of the Title IV funds.
-Federal Title IV funds will be returned based on the percentage of period completed.
+Federal funds will be returned based on the percentage of period completed.

-- Federal Unsubsidized Federal Direct Loan
+- Unsubsidized Federal Direct Loan

-- Federal Graduate PLUS Loan
+- Federal Grad PLUS Loan